slatedocs/slate/source/index.html.md

     "ResetType": "On"
 }
 ```
-## Actions on Embedded HPE-specific Extensions
+## Actions on HPE-specific Extensions

 The embedded extensions may also have Actions not specified by the Redfish standard.
 They are invoked in a similar way.
 The POST URI may include indicate the HPE specific nature of the action.